DoSomething/contentful-prototype/docs/content-publishing/actions/link-action.md

 ## Dynamic URL Tokens

-The Link Action supports dynamic tokens in the `link` field.
+The Link Action supports dynamic token substitution in the `link` field.
 Instructions can be found [here](../dynamic-link-tokens.md)

 ## Usage Instructions